anatolebeuzon/Resa/README.md

 Notes:

 * by default, authentication uses Central Authentication Service (CAS).
-You may need to authorize Resa's URLs on your CAS server for authentication to work.
-TODO: details about expected attributes
+You may need to authorize Resa's URLs on your CAS server for authentication to work
 * a static asset server can be used to serve images of rooms.
 The image for room with id `resourceId` will be fetched from `${config.imagesBaseURL}${resourceId}` ; if a 404 is received, there will be a silent error and no image nor any error will be displayed.
 Leave `config.imagesBaseURL` blank is you do not want to use this feature
 * LocalStorage is used to store the user's full name and the JWT token that authenticates his back-end requests